Maintaining your kitchen cabinets

 Don't worry about buying any of those expensive store bought cleaners.
 The best way to clean your cabinet surfaces is just plain old soapy water.
 Just use a clean cloth dampened with a solution of mild dish soap and water to remove oil, grease, food residue or daily spills.
 Use a soft cloth to promptly “blot” dry.

 One of the worst enemies to any cabinet is prolonged exposure to moisture.
 This is mostly seen around the sink from excess water caused by hand washing dishes or basic food preparation.
 Water can pool and flow off the countertops down into the base cabinet doors and drawers.

 Clean Spills Promptly – Your cabinet’s finish is resistant to household foods and liquids.
 But prolonged exposure to moisture will wear on the finish over the years.

 Inspect your drawers – A spill can sometimes find it’s way into cabinet drawers.
 This moisture may damage or discolor your cabinet over time if it isn't taken care of.

 Ventilation and appliance placement – When boiling water, steaming vegetables or making the daily pot of coffee, your cabinets are subject to humidity extremes.
 Proper use of ventilation hoods and open placement of appliances is highly suggested.

 Wet dish towels – Avoid using cabinet doors and drawers for hanging wet items to dry

 Avoid abrasive or chemical cleaners

-- Abrasive cleaners – Abrasive cleaners have a gritty texture.
-Using these type of cleaners the fastest way to scuff or scratched your cabinets.
+Abrasive cleaners – Abrasive cleaners have a gritty texture.
+Using these type of cleaners are the fastest way to scuff or scratch your cabinets.